Breast Augmentation Introduction

 Breast augmentation typically takes approximately one hour to complete.
 It is performed in an outpatient surgery center under general anesthesia.
 The implant will be placed in the chosen area through a small incision.
 Once the incision is made, the breast tissue is lifted to make a space or pocket into which the implant is then inserted.
 The implant will be placed either above or beneath the chest muscle.
 After the implant is inserted, the incisions are then closed.
 Tape may be used for added support and the breasts may also be wrapped with gauze or other bandages.

-How do I choose the correct implant size?
+How do I choose the correct breast implant size?

 Breast size is difficult to quantify and the implants themselves do not translate to a specific bra size.
 Choosing an implant size is a very personal decision.
 Dr. Kim will listen to your goals and desires for your surgery and will help you determine which size is best for your body, lifestyle and desires.